amsb/react-evoke/README.md

 );
 ```

-Although this example uses a single global Store, you can have as many layered or independent stores as makes sense for you application.
-The `Store` component takes three props: `initialState`, `actions`, and `meta`.:
+Although this example uses a single global Store, you can have as many layered or independent stores as makes sense for your application.
+The `Store` component takes four props: `actions`, `initializers`, `initialState`, and `meta`.:

 * **actions** An object (or module!) declaring action handlers.
 The next section explains how to create an action handler function.
+* **initializers** *(optional)* An object that maps state names to initialization actions (more on this in the Initializers section below).
 * **initialState** *(optional)* An object containing the initial state.
 * **meta** *(optional)* An object containing data that is not part of the application's view state.
 This is a good place to stash API objects and the like for later use in executing actions.

 ## Actions
 The application defines handlers for performing **actions** that typically involve updating the current application state.
 Action handlers are defined as functions with the signature `(store, payload) => Promise`.
-You can ddefining them with `async` or explicitly return a `Promise`.
-Here is an example action handler to performan an async fetch:
+You can defining them with `async` or explicitly return a `Promise`.
+Here is an example action handler to perform an async fetch:

 ```javascript
 async function loadQuote(store, quoteId) {